tgfrerer/island/README_RPI5.md

 Hot-reloading of shaders, of assets, and of application code works, too.
 It is enabled by default for Debug targets.

 > [!IMPORTANT]
 > Island depends on Vulkan 1.3 (for better synchronisation primitives).

 As the default Raspbian OS on Raspberry Pi 5 (bookworm, as of 2024-11-19) comes only with support for Vulkan 1.2 pre-installed, we must manually compile the latest version of the Mesa Graphics driver.
 Fret not, the Raspberry Pi 5 is a fairly burly machine, and this will only take about the time needed to brew a decent pot of coffee, and then consume it.
 You'll be more awake at the end of this process.

-## Installation instructions
+## Installation breadcrumbs

 Getting RPi 5 ready for Island means following these steps: